bihealth/sodar-core-legacy/docs/source/dev_project_app.rst

 Rules
 -----

-To control user access within a template, just do it as follows:
+To control user access within a template with permissions introduced in ``rules.py``, do it as follows:

 .. code-block:: django